 - Capital costs: The capital costs include the cost of new equipment to replace or upgrade old treatment units, and a fund set aside for future expansion of water supply services when the need arises (for example, for the purchase of additional storage tanks, distribution pipes and new connections).
 Capital costs also include money used for professional and technical support obtained from outside organisations.

-The Water Resources Management Policy of Ethiopia (MoWR, 1999) dictates that the water tariffs for rural areas should seek to recover O&M costs where possible.
+Water tariffs for rural areas should seek to recover O&M costs where possible.
 However, in urban areas the tariffs should seek to recoup total costs – that is, O&M and capital costs.
 This is called full cost recovery.
 Full cost recovery ensures the sustainability of the water scheme because it is not dependent on outside sources of funding.
 It enables investment in the future development of water provision for the benefit of all.
 If the water supply service were not able to recover its costs, this would restrict the opportunities to develop and extend the water supply network, which would particularly disadvantage poor people.

 Equitable and affordable

 Water tariffs must be easy to administer for the water utility, and understandable and equitable for the consumers, with each type of consumer paying their fair share.

 For domestic users, a price will be decided for each of the blocks, similar to Table 13.2, taking into account affordability.
 The price of ‘affordable’ water varies depending on the local situation, but several sources suggest that for water to be affordable, its price should not exceed 5% of the income of the household (Coalition eau, n.d.; AICD, 2008; Simpson, 2012).